mocks-server/website/docs/integrations/javascript.md

 You can start, control and stop the mock server programmatically from your NodeJs unit tests.

-You could use the configuration file and load routes, variants and collections creating files in the "mocks" folder as usual, or even disable files and load all configuration and fixtures programmatically also:
+You can load all configuration and fixtures programmatically.
+And, using configuration, you could also enable loading routes, variants and collections from files in the "/mocks" folder.

 ```js
 const createServer = require("@mocks-server/main");